Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Methodology

-Notably, in this work, we use MC simulations to compute covariance because it is a widely used, robust method.
-As detailed in the aforementioned theorems using GP statistics estimated by MC method, PhIK predictions satisfy physical constraints in the form of deterministic linear operators.
-Other sampling methods, including quasi-Monte Carlo \cite{niederreiter1992random}, probabilistic collocation \cite{XiuH05}, Analysis Of Variance (ANOVA) \cite{YangCLK12}, and compressive sensing \cite{YangK13}, as well as mode reduction methods, e.g., the moment equation method \cite{Tart2017WRR}, can be used for estimating state statistics.
-Depending on the applications, these methods could be significantly more efficient than MC.
-It is not difficult to show that conclusions similar to Theorem~\ref{thm:err_bound} hold if $\mu(\bm x)$ and $k(\bm x,\bm x')$ are approximated using a \emph{linear combination} of realizations $\{Y^m(\bm x)\}_{m=1}^M$, where these realizations are based on a different sampling strategy.
-However, extending these theorems to mode reduction methods (where deterministic equations for $\mu(\bm x)$ and $k(\bm x,\bm x^{(i)})$ are derived) is less obvious and requires further investigation.
+In this work, we choose to use the MC method to compute the mean and covariance because of its robustness.
+Here, the criteria for choosing $M$ are similar to the standard MC method.
+In our numerical examples, the size of $M$ is around $100$ for demonstration purpose.
+When the system's number of degrees of freedom (DOF) is large (e.g., a high-resolution 3D model), the cost of estimating the mean and covariance using MC method can be very high.
+Several methods can be used to reduce the cost of estimating empirical statistics, including quasi-Monte Carlo~\cite{niederreiter1992random}, probabilistic collocation~\cite{XiuH05}, Analysis Of Variance (ANOVA)~\cite{YangCLK12}, and compressive sensing~\cite{YangK13}, as well as mode reduction methods, e.g., the moment equation method~\cite{Tart2017WRR}.
+Depending on the applications, these methods could be significantly more efficient than MC , and some of them have been implemented in studying uncertainty and sensitivity of complex systems such as climate~\cite{qian2016uncertainty}, hydrology~\cite{hou2012sensitivity}, and urban flow~\cite{margheri2016hybrid}.
+It is not difficult to show that conclusions similar to Theorem~\ref{thm:err_bound} hold if $\mu(\bm x)$ and $k(\bm x,\bm x')$ are approximated using a \emph{linear combination} of $\{Y^m(\bm x)\}_{m=1}^M$, where these realizations are based on a different sampling strategy.